TalentLayer/user-docs/basics/decentralization.md

 #### Subgraph Hosting

-TalentLayer's subgraph is currently live on on The Graph's Hosted Service (a service hosted by The Graph's team).
+TalentLayer's subgraph is currently live on The Graph's Hosted Service (a service hosted by The Graph's team).
 The Graph is currently undergoing their own decentralization effort, which involves deploying support for more chains and storage systems on The Graph Network (a decentralized protocol).&#x20;

 TalentLayer is in the process of migrating our various subgraphs as The Graph Network deploys support for those networks and maintains sufficient uptime on them to support our platform partner's transactions.&#x20;